ten24group/fw24/www/docs/Constructs/Auth.md

 With `AuthConstruct`, you can easily manage user sign-up, sign-in, access control, and even multi-factor authentication.
 It's a versatile tool that not only enhances the security of your application but also improves the user experience by providing a smooth and secure authentication process.

-Whether you're building a small application or an enterprise-level system, `AuthConstruct` can be a valuable addition to your `FW24` toolkit.

 ## Getting Started

 This guide will walk you through the process of importing, configuring, and using `AuthConstruct` in your project.